mozilla/addon-sdk/static-files/md/dev-guide/troubleshooting.md

 Contact the Jetpack Team and User Group
 ---------------------------------------

-Jetpack SDK users and team members discuss problems and proposals on the [Jetpack mailing list].
+Add-on SDK users and team members discuss problems and proposals on the [Jetpack mailing list].
 Someone else may have had the same problem you do, so try searching the list.
 You're welcome to post a question, too.